JeffreyRodriguez/Liberator12k/README.md

 <!-- NEW PAGE -->
 ## Equipment
 You print and can assemble the official kit with a few basic tools.
-Reamers are recommended for the plastics.
+Reamers for holes in the prints are recommended, but a drill bit will work too.

 If you intend to DIY everything, you'll need a few more tools and equipment.
 There's not a lot of "machining" required - a couple tapped holes in flat plate